TEAS Test Version V

 Duration of the Test

-The total duration of the TEAS Test Version V is 209 minutes.
+The total duration of the test is 209 minutes.
 The time allotted for each of the subject domains is given in the table below:

 |English and Language Usage||